Ligands are Negative Ions Only: Debunking Common Misconceptions

 One of the most common misconceptions about ligands is that they are exclusively negative ions.
 While negative ions are a common type of ligand, they are not the only type.
 Ligands can be cationic, anionic, or neutral, and their charge is not always the determining factor in their ability to bind to a metal atom.

-See also What Elements Form Negative Ions
+See also Which Elements Form Negative Ions

 Misconception: Negative Ions are the Only Effective Ligands